McIntosh's first in-car audio system in two decades will be in a Jeep

 No specifics have been released as yet, but the system will apparently be "exclusively designed, and custom tuned to the vehicle’s luxurious cabin".

-As implied in the teaser video above, the system promises to feature McIntosh's trademark blue lights and aluminium frames.
-Of course, we can expect the company's typical calibre of sound quality too.
+As implied in the teaser video below, the system promises to feature the trademark McIntosh blue lights and aluminium frames.
+Of course, we hope to hear the company's typical level of sound quality, too.

 Expect a full unveil of the Jeep Grand Wagoneer soon, along with more details on the McIntosh system inside.